akvbak/Nkommo/README.md

 ---

 ## 🎯 To-do list:
-1. Integration by software devs
+1. Adding intent classification with RASA
 2. Add support for executing commands such as adding/removing items from cart